Safar Abiyev: Downfall

 In early 2013, he came under criticism from demonstrators during the Baku protests, after Azerbaijani Army soldier Ceyhun Qubadov was found dead on 7 January.
-It was first reported that the cause of death was heart attack, however Qubadov's family asked for an investigation as they believed it was a murder.
+It was first reported that the cause of death was heart attack.
+However, Qubadov's family asked for an investigation as they believed he was murdered.
 Hundreds of protesters gathered at the Fountains Square with slogans such as "Stop killing our soldiers" and "You must answer to us."
 Immediately after the internal investigation, Abiyev was fired by the order of President Ilham Aliyev.
 Later that year, his successor Zakir Hasanov visited the 2nd Army Corps, which was considered the Abiyev's "fortress".
 During the visit, he announced changes in the leadership structures, including the promotion of about 50 officers who were neglected during Abiyev's tenure.

 Post-military

-According to Abiyev's brother-in-law, a resident of the village of Pirvakhid (Quba), Ogtay Mammadov, the Abiyev has not been in contact with his relatives for a long time, and they have no information about his whereabouts.
-This caused speculation over whether he was in exile, with many saying that he and his eldest son Ruslan live in Europe.
-Later, a military expert revealed that Abiyev resides is in Baku and receives a pension of more than 3,000 manats.
-Abiyev penned an article after the 2020 Nagorno-Karabakh war, where he praised the role of Presidents Aliyev and Recep Tayyip Erdoğan, declared that tensions in relations between Azerbaijan and Russia were not beneficial and that "Armenians are one of the few nations in the world that had neither a real national history, nor a homeland, nor a land.
+According to Abiyev's brother-in-law, a resident of the village of Pirvakhid (Quba), Ogtay Mammadov, Abiyev has not been in contact with his relatives for a long time, and they have no information about his whereabouts.
+This caused speculation about whether he was in exile, with many saying that he and his eldest son Ruslan live in Europe.
+Later, a military expert revealed that Abiyev resides in Baku and receives a pension of more than 3,000 manats.
+Abiyev penned an article after the 2020 Nagorno-Karabakh war, where he praised the role of Presidents Aliyev and Recep Tayyip Erdoğan, stating that tensions in relations between Azerbaijan and Russia were not beneficial and that "Armenians are one of the few nations in the world that had neither a real national history, nor a homeland, nor a land.